-The project must establish and maintain an adequate accounting and internal administrative control system.
-The Grantee is required to establish and maintain an accounting system that at a minimum includes the general ledger accounting structure, subsidiary accounting records, and procedures that define how and by whom the funds are handled.
-The accounting records must identify the receipt and the expenditure of all BSCC funds.
+Grantees are required to establish and maintain an accounting system that, at a minimum, includes a general ledger accounting structure, secondary accounting records, and procedures that define how and by whom the funds are handled.
+The accounting records must identify the receipt and the expenditure of all BSCC grant and/or match funds.